-SCHEDULE OF CHARGES for 1989-90 (subject to change by Trustee action)
+SCHEDULE OF CHARGES for 1990-91 (subject to change by Trustee action)

 Flat charge The flat charge enables the student to know the cost of education in advance and make arrangements to finance the program.
-For residence hall and off-campus students alike, the following are included in the indicated flat charge per quarter:
+For fulltime residence hall and off-campus students alike, the following are included in the indicated flat charge per quarter:

-Tuition (for full-time study load, 12 units to 18.5 units).
+Tuition (for full-time study load, 12 units to 17 units).

 Health insurance (routine care, medicine, and catastrophic).

-Applied music instruction as required for a major or approved for a minor in music.
+See note for part-time students.

 Concert series ticket.
 Diploma, certificate, academic costume.
 ASLLU fees.